River Rother, South Yorkshire: Below Chesterfield

 To the north of the site, the river powered Beighton Mill, which produced flour.
 The tail race, known as Beighton Mill Tail Goit, forms a separate channel to the east of the main channel for around 0.65 mi.
-Brookhouse Colliery, which was operational between 1929 and 1985, was located on the east bank of the tail goit, and the Pigeon Bridge Brook weaved it way through the site, passing under the railway tracks to join the tail goit.
+Brookhouse Colliery, which was operational between 1929 and 1985, was located on the east bank of the tail goit, and the Pigeon Bridge Brook weaved its way through the site, passing under the railway tracks to join the tail goit.
 As the site developed, sections of it were culverted, and after the pit closed, the site became the Pit House West Opencast Site between 1989 and 1994.
 300,000 tonnes of coal were obtained by reworking the spoil heaps from Brookhouse Colliery, and a further 1.2 million tonnes were obtained by opencast mining of the nine seams below the surface.
 Once extraction was completed, another year was spent landscaping the site.
 This included opening up the Pigeon Bridge Brook, constructing a series of ponds along its course to create a wetland habitat for wildlife, and re-routing the final section of the brook so that it joins the Rother further upstream, opposite the main lake of the Rother Valley Country Park.
 A significant proportion of the colliery site has been planted with trees, as part of the South Yorkshire Community Forest.

 Beighton Mill Tail Goit is sufficiently large that it was designated as a main river by the Environment Agency.
 In 2015, they proposed that it should no longer be designated as such, although the main channel of the Rother would remain a main river.
 The move would transfer the responsibility for the tail goit from the Environment Agency to Rotherham Metropolitan Borough Council, who would then include it in their flood risk management plans.
 Continuing northwards, the river passes through the Sheffield districts of Beighton and Woodhouse, followed by the Rotherham districts of Catcliffe and Treeton, flowing on to its confluence with the River Don at Ickles, Rotherham.

 Some sections of the river were highly polluted, so much so that when the Rother Valley Country Park was being created around the section north of Killamarsh and east of Beighton, cleaner water was brought in from The Moss to feed the park's lakes.
 The recent closures of industry and the work of the Environment Agency has improved the quality of the river Rother.
 The watercourse now holds a good head of coarse fish, and angling clubs are springing up along its length.
+Members of Ashfield Angling Club, which has fishing rights on the river near Orgreave, regularly catch chub, roach, barbel, and pike.

 The planned Rother Link canal will use part of the river to connect the Sheffield and South Yorkshire Navigation to the Chesterfield Canal.